In it's briefest form the story goes like this:

 God created the universe out of his goodness and desire to express his love in covenant relationship with humanity, which God loves beyond understanding.

-Rather than ignoring us or saying 'serves them right,' God chose a slave-people out of Egypt, showing them grace and seeking to help them enter into right relationship with Him by which they might bring God's restorative covenant to all the earth.
+Rather than ignoring us or saying "serves them right," God chose a slave-people out of Egypt, showing them grace and seeking to help them enter into right relationship with Him by which they might bring God's restorative covenant to all the earth.
 The Old Testament of the Bible tells the story of the people of Israel's struggle to grasp God's gracious purpose.

-Into this context God entered the world in Jesus Christ to fulfil His gracious restorative purposes, overcome sin and it's consequences and lay the foundations for a new heaven and earth in which righteousness dwells.
+Into this context God entered the world in Jesus Christ to fulfill His gracious restorative purposes, overcome sin and it's consequences and lay the foundations for a new heaven and earth in which righteousness dwells.
 God in Christ took the initiative and did this for us, when we were ultimately powerless to set things right, through the crucifixion and resurrection of Jesus, defeating death and Satan's right to rule over God's creation.

 At the end of history Christ will return to end Satan's pseudo-reign, restore all things (Revelation 11:15), giving grace to those who have recognized their need of Him.
 The wishes of those who reject God's offer of salvation will also be honoured.